-By the panel physician, you will be provided a copy of the DS 3025 form which is U.S. Department of State vaccination documentation worksheet.
-An original will be in your sealed medical package to take to the Embassy.
-Please DO NOT lose your copy for your vaccination documentation sheet, and keep it to yourself, make several copies of DS 3025 vaccination sheet because it will be asked by many authorities after arrival.
+The panel site will email a copy of the U.S. Department of State vaccination documentation worksheet that is filled in by the doctor.
+Please DO NOT lose your copy for your vaccination documentation sheet, and keep it to yourself, make several copies because it will be asked by many authorities after arrival.
 The panel site will not be able to provide it again if you ask it later.

 The medical report must be less than 6 (six) months old when you enter the United States as an immigrant.
 The validity of your visa will be limited with the validity of your medical report.
 Medical reports classified as “Class B1 (TB)” are valid for 3 months from the date the last sputum sample is reported and signed by the doctor.
 All other medical reports classified as “No apparent disease or defect” are valid for 6 months after the doctor’s signature date.
-Expiration date of your medical examination is on the right upper corner of the four language information sheet attached to your medical package for your attention.
+Expiration date of your medical examination will be included in the vaccination documentation email.
 If your case is subject to further administrative processing, or if the processing of your file is delayed due to missing documents, the medical report may expire before your visa is issued.
 In that case, you would be required to renew all components of the examination and submit a new medical report to our office before you receive your visa.